zw-engineers/learn-react/learn-react-redux/README.md

     ```

 4) Store - In the previous sections, we defined the actions that represent the facts about “what happened” and the reducers that update the state according to those actions.

+    The *Store* is the object that brings them together.
+The store has the following responsibilities:

+    * Holds application state;
+    * Allows access to state via getState();
+    * Allows state to be updated via dispatch(action);
+    * Registers listeners via subscribe(listener);
+    * Handles unregistering of listeners via the function returned by subscribe(listener).

+    It's important to note that you'll only have a single store in a Redux application.
+When you want to split your data handling logic, you'll use reducer composition instead of many stores.

 <!-- TODO: Add more reading info on REDUX lifecycle. -->